qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/loadlayer.rst

     # the position is a number starting from 0, with -1 an alias for the end
     layerTree.insertChildNode(-1, QgsLayerTreeLayer(layer))

-If you want to delete the layer use the :func:`removeMapLayer() <qgis.core.QgsProject.removeMapLayer>` method:
+If you want to delete the layer use the :meth:`removeMapLayer() <qgis.core.QgsProject.removeMapLayer>` method:

 .. code-block:: python

     QgsProject.instance().removeMapLayer(layer_id)

-In the above code, the layer id is passed (you can get it calling the :func:`id() <qgis.core.QgsMapLayer.id>` method of the layer), but you can also pass the layer object itself.
+In the above code, the layer id is passed (you can get it calling the :meth:`id() <qgis.core.QgsMapLayer.id>` method of the layer), but you can also pass the layer object itself.

-For a list of loaded layers and layer ids, use the :func:`mapLayers() <qgis.core.QgsProject.mapLayers>` method:
+For a list of loaded layers and layer ids, use the :meth:`mapLayers() <qgis.core.QgsProject.mapLayers>` method:

 .. code-block:: python